FAIR Decorative Arts Guide

 • Ceramics assignments can include earthenware, stoneware, majolica, faience, delftware, art pottery, studio ceramics, and mixed household ceramic groups.

-• Market evidence changes by category: a factory porcelain service, a signed studio vessel, and a damaged estate box lot should not be valued with the same comparable set.
+• Market evidence changes by category.
+A factory porcelain service, a signed studio vessel, and a damaged estate box lot should not use the same comparable set.

 • If the group also includes silver, glass, furniture, or bronzes, start with decorative-arts routing and narrow into ceramics only where the evidence supports it.